What is Enterprise Architecture Governance?

 - Administrative capabilities to meet diverse needs such as security, audit control, collaboration, configuration, and versioning

-A well-designed Enterprise Architecture governance structure can be essential in reducing IT costs and risks while accelerating decision-making and delivery.
-EA governance ensures that an EA program is managed properly to produce artificats and plans truly representative of organizational goals and needs.
+A well-designed enterprise architecture governance structure can be essential in reducing IT costs and risks while accelerating decision-making and delivery.
+EA governance ensures that an EA program is managed properly to produce artifacts and plans truly representative of organizational goals and needs.
 As well, EA governance ensures investment decisions become aligned with the EA from initiation to implementation.